 There are a few recent projects where we were able to stretch scrim in new directions, like this larger-than-life Big Heart Energy piece by Deborah Johnson currently on display at Zone 3 in Allston.
 Johnson’s perspective and method of storytelling is something special that IP knew needed to be shared with the community at large.
 You see, Johnson’s art is “centered around her identity as a queer woman of color and immigrant experience.
 She hopes to create spaces that are supportive and centered around healing, learning and unhealing.”
 Once we saw Johnson’s work, we knew every cyclist, professional dog walker, commuter, and driver down North Harvard Street needed to see her work in a tangible setting.
-So grab that bike, lace up those converse and explore this piece in Allston off of North Harvard Street.
-Can’t get over there?
-Well, a virtual visit can also do the trick.

 Another way to play with scrim is to push the boundaries of what’s possible in less than ideal pedestrian experiences.
 Like the transformation of Bulfinch Crossing in partnership with HYM Investment into a colorful commuter tunnel is another way we sought to take a blank space and create some magic.
 Allison Tanenhaus designed Crossing Crystals to splash this concrete jungle with a bit of life.
 Tanenhaus’ vision of using color and shapes while taking a blank concrete canvas transposed this walkway into a selfie opportunity and “hey, that’s cool” by the local Boston commuter.
 Tanenhaus’ analyzed and finessed each individual shape for scale, color, and relative depth, to create a site wide experience beyond a mural.
 Click here for more pictures and to learn a bit more of the creative challenges of this site.